naranjuelo/GC-GAN/README.md

 The training output (checkpoints and generated images) will be saved in the path defined for checkpoint direction (--checkpoint_dir).
 The number of segmentation dimensions (--seg_dim) should be the same used when preprocessing data and generating segmentation masks.

+##### Training the second stage

+Train GC-GAN with unlabeled data, starting from the training checkpoint already generated in the first stage.

+``python train_conditional_stage2.py --dataset=/dataset_lmdb --inception=/dataset_lmdb.pkl --checkpoint_dir=ckpt_output --seg_dim=6 --size=256 --residual_refine --batch=2 --ckpt=/pretrained_ckpt_path/xxxx.pt --gaze_labels=/pretrained_lmdb_db/labels_gaze.npy``

+Additional parameters are: checkpoint pretrained with the labeled dataset (--ckpt) and pretraining dataset's gaze file (--gaze_labels), as labels are randomly selected from the training distribution.
+The training output (checkpoints and generated images) will be saved in the path defined for checkpoint direction (--checkpoint_dir).
+The number of segmentation dimensions (--seg_dim) should be the same used when preprocessing data and generating segmentation masks.

 ## Synthesis